romcal/romcal/README.md

 - [Localizing celebration names](#localization)

 ## Description <a name="desc"></a>
-Romcal is a module that generates the [General Roman Calendar](http://en.wikipedia.org/wiki/General_Roman_Calendar) used in the Roman Catholic Rite.
-This module conforms to the revised liturgical calendar for the Western Church as approved by Paul VI in [Mysterii Paschalis](http://www.romcal.net/mysterii.html) dated 14 February 1969.
+Romcal generates the [General Roman Calendar](http://en.wikipedia.org/wiki/General_Roman_Calendar) used in the Roman Catholic Rite.
+Output conforms to the revised liturgical calendar for the Western Church as approved by Paul VI in [Mysterii Paschalis](http://www.romcal.net/mysterii.html) dated 14 February 1969.

-This module can output dates based on the standard calendar year (Jan, 1st - Dec, 31st) or the liturgical year (First Sunday of Advent - Christ the King) alongside many other features for fine-tuning output as described below.
+Output can be configured for the standard calendar year (Jan, 1st - Dec, 31st) or the liturgical year (First Sunday of Advent - Christ the King).
+Additional filters for filtering output are also available (described below).

 ## Credits <a name="credits"></a>
 This node module is inspired by the C program [romcal](http://www.romcal.net/) written by Kenneth G. Bath.
 This module, while exhibiting similar output, is written ground up using different tools and technologies and exposes many new functionalities.